 Skip the store-bought bag and make homemade tortilla chips instead!
 Here’s how we make traditional tortilla chips as well as baked tortilla chips in our own kitchen.
-Jump to the Tortilla Chips Recipe or read on for all of our tips!
+Jump to the Tortilla Chips Recipe

 There are a few really good store-bought tortilla chip brands available, but we haven’t found anything that beats homemade chips!
 Homemade tortilla chips are very easy to make and are perfect for nachos or serving alongside your favorite dips and salsas.
 Some of my favorites are fresh pico de gallo, guacamole, creamy queso dip, this sweet onion black bean dip and our roasted tomatillo salsa.

 For the best tortilla chips, fry them.
 We have shared details for both fried and baked tortilla chips.
 The baked chips are excellent, but they will never be as light or crispy as the traditionally fried chips.

 Start with homemade corn tortillas or use good quality store-bought tortillas.
 For the best flavor, look for tortillas that have been made using nixtamilized corn.

 Nixtamal is dried corn that has been cooked and soaked in water with calcium hydroxide (also known as slaked lime or cal).
 This ancient process makes tortillas taste incredible and makes the outer walls of the corn more easily digestible for us (unlocking nutrients available in the corn).
 Not all store-bought tortillas use this method, which is why the flavor of corn tortillas can vary.
 Look for the words “nixtamel” or “nixtamalized” on the package.
 You can also look at the ingredients list on the package.
 It should be short and have the words “lime” or “cal” present.

 How to Make Tortilla Chips (Fried)